 We are clear that parents and carers are the prime educators for children on many of these matters and the school’s role is to provide our pupils with high-quality and age-appropriate teaching to support their personal development and pastoral needs.

-The RSE and Health education policy outlines how the school’s RSE and health education curriculum will be organised and delivered as well as what will be taught to the various year groups.
+The Relationships and health education policy outlines how the school’s curriculum will be organised and delivered as well as what will be taught to the various year groups.
 You can access a copy of this policy via the link below.

 The DFE guidance defines RSE as “lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage and family life, stable and loving relationships, respect, love and care.
-It is also about the teaching of sex, sexuality and sexual health”.
-It is about the development of the pupil’s knowledge and understanding of her or him as a sexual being, about what it means to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.
+It is about the development of the pupil’s knowledge and understanding of her or him to be fully human, called to live in right relationships with self and others and being enabled to make moral decisions in conscience.

 Working with parents